 United by a project called Off the Wall, 11 local and national artists covered exterior walls of downtown businesses and community centers in art celebrating civil rights figures past and present.
 Muhammad Yungai’s “We Shall Always March Ahead” on Sunset Avenue at the border of the English Avenue and Vine City neighborhoods commemorates Atlanta native Martin Luther King, Jr., and other 1950s-era leaders of the Civil Rights Movement.
 Shanequa Gay’s “(Re)Framing Herstory” in Sweet Auburn offers cameo-like portraits of four unsung female African American educators/activists, including Dorothy Lee Thompson, who founded the Domestic Workers Union in 1968, and Selena Sloan Butler, cofounder of the Parent-Teacher Association.
 Two murals, one on Peters Street Southwest and the other a few blocks away on Mitchell Street Southwest, powerfully rendered in yellow and blue by New Orleans–based visual artist and filmmaker Brandan Odums (aka BMike, best known for his transformative murals in spaces destroyed by Hurricane Katrina and subsequently abandoned) are a response to the community’s concerns about issues facing the next generation, such as gentrification and displacement.

-How to see them: The project’s website provides a map of the murals, which are scattered across downtown Atlanta, as well as information about the artists’ inspiration.
-You can also book walking and biking tours of the project with local company Amazing Atlanta Tours.
+How to see them: You can book walking and biking tours of the project with local company Amazing Atlanta Tours.

 The Super Bowl also prompted a series of unplanned murals honoring the NFL’s Colin Kaepernick, who, while playing for the San Francisco 49ers, famously knelt during the national anthem before every game of the 2016 season in a silent protest against police brutality.
 Two years ago, Atlanta artist Fabian Williams, who paints under the name Occasional Superstar, covered an abandoned building a mile from Mercedes-Benz Stadium with a mural of Kaepernick standing next to Muhammad Ali.
 When the building was torn down days before the game, Williams quickly put up eight new homages to Kaepernick all over the city—an event he dubbed #kaeperbowl.